How to Group Worksheets in Excel

 In our example, we want to add names in column A and SUM formulas to do calculations in column E in multiple worksheets at the same time.

-Once the worksheets are grouped, any action or command you perform in one of the worksheets will be reflected in all of the other worksheets in the group.
+Once the worksheets are grouped, any change or command you perform in one of the worksheets will immediately be reflected in all of the other worksheets in the group.
 When we enter names and formulas in the 2015 tab, it will reflect at the same locations in other tabs as shown below.

 How to Group All Worksheets in Excel

-Right-click any sheet tab and choose ‘Select All Sheets’ in the context menu.
+To group all the worksheets, just right-click on any sheet tab and choose ‘Select All Sheets’ in the context menu.

 Now, all the sheets in the workbook are grouped together.